Wit-K/Guide-to-CO2-Reduction/experiment.md

 Note that these are just some common safety and protocal when working with CO2 reduction.
 There are other several guidlines which should always be looked up and followed for each chemical and instruments.

-## 10. Conceptual Arrangement
-Understanding how everyhting fit together is important in real experiment.
+---

-### General Assembly Logic
+## 10. General Assembly Concept
 While specific designs vary, the standard H-Cell experiment follows this logical arrangement:

 1.  **The Gas Path:**